DOV-Vlaanderen/pydov/CONTRIBUTING.md

 ## Scope of the package

-The `pydov` provides in the first place a convenient wrapper around the XML **export** of the [bodemverkenner](https://www.dov.vlaanderen.be/portaal/?module=verkenner#ModulePage), in combination with the available [DOV WMS/WFS webservices](https://dov.vlaanderen.be/dovweb/html/services.html).
+The `pydov` provides in the first place a convenient wrapper around the XML **export** of the [DOV Verkenner](https://www.dov.vlaanderen.be/portaal/?module=verkenner#ModulePage) and related applications, in combination with the available [DOV WMS/WFS webservices](https://dov.vlaanderen.be/dovweb/html/services.html).
 By combining the information of these web services, different data request use cases can be automated.

 The central elements of the package are: